 What About Trample vs Protection?

-Trample works badly against protection, which includes protection from both type, subtype, and colour.
+Trample works badly against protection, which includes protection from both type, subtype, and color.
 For example, Baneslayer Angel has protection from Demons.
 So even though your Doom Whisperer might have trample, the angel will absorb all the damage this Demon trampler can put out.

 Best MTG Trample Cards